 Spring Pet Safety Tips

-Spring is in the air but before you start your seasonal chores or garden revelry, we wanted to share some of the potential springtime hazards for your furry family members. spring hazards so human and animals can enjoy the longer, warmer days together:
+Spring is in the air but before you start your seasonal chores or garden revelry, we wanted to share some of the potential springtime hazards for your furry family members.
+Here are a few spring hazards to keep in mind so human and animals can enjoy the longer, warmer days together:

-- In a time for spring cleaning and home improvement projects, pets have a natural curiosity which can lead them to trouble.
+- In a time for spring cleaning and home improvement projects, pets have a natural curiosity that can lead to trouble.
 Make sure your pets don't have access to cleaning or building supplies during these projects.

 - Keep spring food and décor away from pets.
 With Easter right around the corner, the Easter baskets left for kids can be dangerous to your furry family members.
 Chocolate is toxic for dogs and the fake green Easter grass can cause stomach problems if ingested by a curious pet.
-Lilies are highly toxic to animals, cats especially, so if you think your pet has ingested a flower or flower bulb and are exhibiting symptoms, you should seek veterinary care.
+Lilies are highly toxic to animals, cats especially, so if you think your pet has ingested a flower or flower bulb, you should seek veterinary care.

 - We aren't the only ones facing allergies.
 Dust, pollen, and mold are among the most common triggers of seasonal allergies in pets.
 Symptoms include sneezing, coughing, excessive scratching, licking, and chewing.
 If you suspect your pet is having an allergic reaction, contact your veterinarian to determine the best course of action.

-- Though rats are a year-round problem in Portland, they tend to attract the most attention – and cause the biggest threat in spring.
+- Though rats are a year-round problem, they tend to attract the most attention – and cause the biggest threat in spring.
 Rat bait is one of the most poisonous pesticides for both cats and dogs, especially since symptoms don’t always show up right away.
 Be sure to keep all animals away from areas where rat bait is placed and stored.

 - Before you open the window to enjoy a cool, spring breeze, check your window screens to make sure they are sturdy and installed correctly.
 Pets, especially cats, are at risk of jumping or falling through unsecured or broken screens.